CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 === "Unmappable variables"

     Often, the input data model has variables that do not directly map to the target but are still useful to retain in the output format.
 If the target format allows for extra properties in a given term (as BFF does), these original variables are stored under the `_info` property (or `_` + ‘property name’).
-This commonly happens in conversions from OMOP-CDM to BFF.
+This commonly happens in conversions from OMOP CDM to BFF.

     Example extracted from `omop2bff` [conversion](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/t/omop2bff/out/individuals.json):